- General

 Before working with an international client, do some research on their local customs and etiquette.
 You may find that some cultures don’t like to talk about pricing upfront, so you might need to customize the way you discuss your estimate for a project.

-View this jobWe have an opening for a 360 Operator to join one of our clients in the Abingdon area.
-Skills and
+View this jobWe have an opening for a Paver to join a new and exciting long-term project with one of our well-established clients in

-View this jobOur client - International consultancy is looking for Senior SAP PP (Production Planning) Consultant to join their team on a
+View this jobOur client - an international consultancy - is looking for a Senior SAP EWM Managing Consultant to join their team on a